Featurevisor

 We have come to the most interesting part now.

-We can create a new showBanner feature, that controls a banner on our website:
+We can create a new showBanner feature, that controls showing a banner on our website:

 description: Show banner